DinoChiesa/dotnet-xslt-service/README.md

 </xsl:stylesheet>
 ```

-But in this case, the C# code is independent:
+But in this case, the C# code is managed in an independent module:

 ```
-namespace XsltEngineDemo
+namespace XsltEngineDemo;
-{

 public class ExtObject
 {
     public double Circumference(double radius)
     {
         // perform a local calculation.
         double pi = 3.14159;
         double circ = pi * radius * 2;
         return circ;
     }
 }
-}
 ```

-And to use that code, you need to execute the transform with a reference to that
+And to use that code, you need to refer to an instance of that object when you execute the transform:
-C# object:

 ```
       XslCompiledTransform xslt = new XslCompiledTransform();
       xslt.Load(xsltFilename, null /* xsltSettings */, new XmlUrlResolver());